usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 - Recommended
   - FAC-COR Level II/III and FAC-P/PM Level II/III holders with at least two years of experience and assigned to acquisitions consisting primarily of digital services over FAR 13.500(c) thresholds are encouraged to attend DITAP training to create a cohesive team that fully understands how to buy digital services.

 - Course structure
-    - **Course modules:** The program is divided into five modules, each with multiple sprints:
+    - **Course modules:** The program is divided into five modules, each with multiple sprints:  <br>
       - **Module 1: Describe:** Focuses on understanding what digital services are, who provides them, how they are delivered, and why they are important.
-This includes topics like the digital services landscape, delivery methods (Agile, Design/User Centered Design/DevSecOps), and a 'Tech Bootcamp' covering data, software, cloud, AI, security, accessibility, and open source.
+This includes topics like the digital services landscape, delivery methods (Agile, Design/User Centered Design/DevSecOps), and a 'Tech Bootcamp' covering data, software, cloud, AI, security, accessibility, and open source.  <br>
       - **Module 2: Discover:** Emphasizes engaging in a discovery process to inform acquisition strategy decisions.
-This involves assessing agency readiness, stakeholder and customer mapping, defining success for digital service acquisitions, and conducting effective market research.
+This involves assessing agency readiness, stakeholder and customer mapping, defining success for digital service acquisitions, and conducting effective market research.  <br>
       - **Module 3: Design:** Concentrates on translating discovery findings into a structured solicitation.
-It covers developing acquisition strategies, creating solicitations, and running successful evaluations.
+It covers developing acquisition strategies, creating solicitations, and running successful evaluations.  <br>
       - **Module 4: Build:** Focuses on managing vendor partnerships and supporting delivery through contract administration practices, grounded in agile and lean methodologies.
-Topics include management of digital service delivery, performance measurement, contract kickoff, and contract management/problem resolution.
+Topics include management of digital service delivery, performance measurement, contract kickoff, and contract management/problem resolution.  <br>
       - **Module 5: Grow:** Aims to apply techniques to create a culture of innovation, enabling participants to lead and influence customers towards optimal solutions.
-This includes leading change as an individual and leading organizational change through continuous improvement and scalable practices.
+This includes leading change as an individual and leading organizational change through continuous improvement and scalable practices.  <br>
     - **Case Study Integration:** The program utilizes a threaded case study, "Cynuria: Navigating Stakeholder and Decision-Making Challenges," to provide a realistic, evolving scenario for applied learning across the modules.
-The case study is integrated in the curriculum to align with learning objectives and reinforce key principles.
+The case study is integrated in the curriculum to align with learning objectives and reinforce key principles.  <br>
     - **Live Digital Assignment (LDA):** This group capstone project simulates the end-to-end lifecycle of a modern digital service acquisition, reinforcing core DITAP objectives.
 It involves four phases: Discovery Sprint, Case Study Development, Evaluation & Feedback, and Final Presentations.
-Participants identify their own real-world digital service procurement challenge and apply Agile and Human-Centered Design principles.
+Participants identify their own real-world digital service procurement challenge and apply Agile and Human-Centered Design principles.  <br>

 - Grading policy
-    - This course uses a pass/fail grading system, and all assignments are assessed on a pass/fail basis.
+    - This course uses a pass/fail grading system, and all assignments are assessed on a pass/fail basis.  <br>
-    - Assignments
+    - Assignments  <br>
-      - Stakeholder Research
+      - Stakeholder Research  <br>
-      - Shadowing Assignment
+      - Shadowing Assignment  <br>
-      - Live Digital Assignment
+      - Live Digital Assignment  <br>
-    - Assessments
+    - Assessments  <br>
-      - Pre-assessment
+      - Pre-assessment  <br>
-      - Post-assessment
+      - Post-assessment  <br>

 - Expectations
-    - Actively participate
+    - Actively participate  <br>
-    - Share what you’ve learned
+    - Share what you’ve learned  <br>
-    - Advocate for your development
+    - Advocate for your development  <br>
-    - Take risks
+    - Take risks  <br>
-    - Involve others in your development
+    - Involve others in your development  <br>
-    - Hold yourself accountable
+    - Hold yourself accountable <br>

 ---